cedar-policy/cedar-docs/docs/collections/_bestpractices/bp-implementing-roles-groups.md

 ## Making an Authorization Request

-Consider an application using Cedar policy in the Amazon Verified Permssions service.
-The application needs to call [`IsAuthorized`](https://docs.aws.amazon.com/verifiedpermissions/latest/apireference/API_IsAuthorized.html) operation, passing through [`entities`](https://docs.aws.amazon.com/verifiedpermissions/latest/apireference/API_IsAuthorized.html#verifiedpermissions-IsAuthorized-request-entities) data that describes the principal’s group memberships and the resource’s group memberships.
+Consider an application using Cedar policies in the Amazon Verified Permssions service.
+The application needs to call the [`IsAuthorized`](https://docs.aws.amazon.com/verifiedpermissions/latest/apireference/API_IsAuthorized.html) operation, passing through [`entities`](https://docs.aws.amazon.com/verifiedpermissions/latest/apireference/API_IsAuthorized.html#verifiedpermissions-IsAuthorized-request-entities) data that describes the principal’s group memberships and the resource’s group memberships.

 For example, an authorization request to determine whether Alice can approve JeanPaul’s timesheet must include the following: